ohler55/wabur/tutorial/README.md

 The tutorial starts with a simple object design and continues with a description of the WABuR development environment.
-Once the basics have been covered a blog will be implemented.
+Once the basics have been covered a blog project is started with a simple implementation.

 ## [Lesson 2 - UI Options](lesson-2/README.md)

-The view and displays are refined with dimensions.
+The view and displays are refined.
 Controller logging is also added.

 ## [Lesson 3 - Unit Testing](lesson-3/README.md)